buda-base/editserv/API.md

 The request can optionally contain a `X-Change-Message` HTTP header with a message that will be associated with the revision.

-The request can optionally contain a `X-Outline-Attribution` HTTP header with the attribution message that will be associated with the revision.
+The request can optionally contain a `X-Outline-Attribution` HTTP header with the attribution message that will be associated with the outline.

+The request can optionally contain a `X-Status` HTTP header with the URL of the new status that will be associated with the outline.

 The responsee has an empty body, it has an `Etag` header with the new revision.

+The `{oqname}` parameter is optional.